-You can make this bread with just four ingredients – flour, baking soda, buttermilk and salt.
-I prefer to add a fifth ingredient – a little bit of sugar to enhance the flavor of this soda bread.
+You can make this emergency bread (that’s what we dubbed it during early days of lockdown) with just four ingredients – flour, baking soda, buttermilk and salt.
+I prefer to add a fifth ingredient – a little bit of sugar to enhance the flavor.

 If you haven’t got buttermilk – hard to source at the moment – then it’s very easy to make your own.
 Simply add a little vinegar or lemon juice to whole milk, stir and leave to thicken and sour.